Marina, Egypt: History of research

 Salvage excavations organized by the Egyptian Ministry of State for Antiquities began in 1986.
 From 1988, Polish-Egyptian conservation expeditions, directed by Włodzimierz Bentkowski (1988–1989) and Jarosław Dobrowolski (1990–1993), worked at the site.
 In 1995, the Conservation Mission started, headed first by Stanisław Medeksza, and then Rafał Czerner from the Faculty of Architecture of the Wrocław University of Science and Technology.
 The project is conducted under the auspices of the Polish Centre of Mediterranean Archaeology University of Warsaw (PCMA UW) in cooperation with the Faculty of Architecture of the Wrocław University of Science and Technology and the Egyptian Ministry of State for Antiquities.
 Since 1987, the PCMA UW has also carried out archaeological excavations – Wiktor A. Daszewski directed them until 2011.
 He was succeeded by Krzysztof Jakubiak, who in 2019, after the reframing of the project, became the director of an interdisciplinary project combining conservation and archaeological work.

+In July 2026, an Egyptian archaeological mission excavating the ancient city uncovered 18 tombs, comprising 11 rock-cut hypogea and 7 limestone-built surface tombs, several of which remained sealed with their original stone slabs.
+The excavations revealed a 2.5-metre-long sealed granite sarcophagus, fragments of a plaster sphinx, an unfinished marble statue of Aphrodite, a limestone false-door offering altar, glass lacrimaria, pottery, amphorae, oil lamps, and 24 gold tongue amulets placed in the mouths of the deceased in accordance with Greco-Roman funerary traditions.
+Archaeologists also documented additional architectural remains and surface burials, increasing the total number of excavated tombs at the site to 44 and providing further evidence for funerary practices and the multicultural development of Marina El Alamein, identified with the ancient city of Leukaspis, during the Hellenistic, Roman, and Byzantine periods.